nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 Where:

-*   `elasticsearch.addressList`&nbsp;points to one or many Elasticsearch nodes.
-Note that Nuxeo connects to the API port&nbsp;**9300**&nbsp;and not the HTTP port 9200.
+*   `elasticsearch.addressList` points to one or many Elasticsearch nodes.
+Note that Nuxeo connects to the API port **9300** and not the HTTP port 9200.
-*   `elasticsearch.clusterName`&nbsp;is the cluster name to join,&nbsp;`elasticsearch`&nbsp;being the default cluster name.
+*   `elasticsearch.clusterName` is the cluster name to join, `elasticsearch` being the default cluster name.
-*   `elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for the default document repository.
+*   `elasticsearch.indexName` is the name of the Elasticsearch index for the default document repository.
 *   `elasticsearch.indexNumberOfReplicas` is the number of [replicas](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/replica-shards.html).
 By default you have 5 shards and 1 replicas.
 If you have a single node in your cluster you should set the `indexNumberOfReplicas`to `0`.
 Visit the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/scale.html) for more information on shards and replicas.
-*   `audit.elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for audit logs.
+*   `audit.elasticsearch.indexName` is the name of the Elasticsearch index for audit logs.
-*   `seqgen.elasticsearch.indexName`&nbsp;is the name of the Elasticsearch index for the uid sequencer, extensively used for audit logs.
+*   `seqgen.elasticsearch.indexName` is the name of the Elasticsearch index for the uid sequencer, extensively used for audit logs.

-You can find all the available options in the&nbsp;[nuxeo.defaults](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).
+You can find all the available options in the [nuxeo.defaults](https://github.com/nuxeo/nuxeo/blob/master/nuxeo-distribution/nuxeo-distribution-resources/src/main/resources/templates-tomcat/common-base/nuxeo.defaults).

 ## Disabling Elasticsearch

-Elasticsearch is enabled by default, if you want to disable Elasticsearch indexing and search you can simply add the following option to the `nuxeo.conf` :
+Elasticsearch is enabled by default, if you want to disable Elasticsearch indexing and search you can simply add the following option to the `nuxeo.conf`:

 ```
 elasticsearch.enabled=false
 ```

-### {{> anchor 'disablingelasticsearchforauditlogs'}}Disabling Elasticsearch for Audit Logs
+### Disabling Elasticsearch for Audit Logs

-When Elasticsearch is enabled and&nbsp;the&nbsp;`audit.elasticsearch.enabled` property is set to&nbsp;`true` in&nbsp; `nuxeo.conf` &nbsp;which is the case by default, Elasticsearch&nbsp;is used as a backend for audit logs.
+When Elasticsearch is enabled and the `audit.elasticsearch.enabled` property is set to `true` in `nuxeo.conf`  which is the case by default, Elasticsearch is used as a backend for audit logs.

-<span style="color: rgb(68,68,68);">This improves scalability, especially when using Nuxeo Drive with a large set of users.</span>
+This improves scalability, especially when using Nuxeo Drive with a large set of users.

 {{#> callout type='warning' }}

 When Elasticsearch is used as a backend for audit logs it becomes the reference (no more SQL backend as it was the case in Nuxeo versions lower than 7.3).

-For this purpose make sure you read the [Backing Up and Restoring the Audit Elasticsearch Index]({{page space='nxdoc' page='backup-and-restore#backingupandrestoringtheauditelasticsearchindex'}}) section.
+For this purpose make sure you read the [Backing Up and Restoring the Audit Elasticsearch Index]({{page version='710' space='admindoc' page='backup-and-restore'}}#backing-up-and-restoring-the-audit-elasticsearch-index) section.

 {{/callout}}

-If you want to disable Elasticsearch and use the SQL database&nbsp;as the default backend for audit logs you can simply update this property in&nbsp; `nuxeo.conf` :
+If you want to disable Elasticsearch and use the SQL database as the default backend for audit logs you can simply update this property in `nuxeo.conf`:

 ```
 audit.elasticsearch.enabled=false
 ```

-## {{> anchor 'triggeringsqltoelasticsearchauditlogsmigration'}}Triggering SQL to Elasticsearch Audit Logs Migration
+## Triggering SQL to Elasticsearch Audit Logs Migration

-When upgrading a Nuxeo instance from a version lower than 7.3 to 7.3 or higher, if you decide to use Elasticsearch as a backend for audit logs you need to add the following property to&nbsp;`nuxeo.conf` to trigger the migration of existing audit log entries.
+When upgrading a Nuxeo instance from a version lower than 7.3 to 7.3 or higher, if you decide to use Elasticsearch as a backend for audit logs you need to add the following property to `nuxeo.conf` to trigger the migration of existing audit log entries.

 ```
 audit.elasticsearch.migration=true
 ```

-This will launch a background job&nbsp;at server startup to migrate data from the&nbsp;`nxp_logs`,&nbsp;`nxp_logs_extinfo` and&nbsp;`nxp_logs_mapextinfo` tables of the SQL database to the `${<span style="color: rgb(0,0,0);">audit.elasticsearch.indexName</span>}`&nbsp;Elasticsearch index.
+This will launch a background job at server startup to migrate data from the `nxp_logs`, `nxp_logs_extinfo` and `nxp_logs_mapextinfo` tables of the SQL database to the `${<span style="color: rgb(0,0,0);">audit.elasticsearch.indexName</span>}` Elasticsearch index.

 Migration uses batch processing.
-The number of log entries processed per batch can be configured by adding the folllowing property to&nbsp;`nuxeo.conf`:
+The number of log entries processed per batch can be configured by adding the folllowing property to `nuxeo.conf`:

 ```
 audit.elasticsearch.migration.batchSize=5000
 ```

 Default value is 1000\.
-As an example, we successfully tested migration of 22.000.000 log entries with an average speed of 1500 entries / second using&nbsp;`audit.elasticsearch.migration.batchSize=10000`&nbsp;on a Linux virtual machine with two cores, 4 GB RAM, a local PostgreSQL instance and an embedded Elasticsearch instance.
+As an example, we successfully tested migration of 22.000.000 log entries with an average speed of 1500 entries / second using `audit.elasticsearch.migration.batchSize=10000` on a Linux virtual machine with two cores, 4 GB RAM, a local PostgreSQL instance and an embedded Elasticsearch instance.

-Once the migration is done you should remove the&nbsp;`audit.elasticsearch.migration` property from&nbsp;`nuxeo.conf`, else you wil see a warning about it in the logs.
+Once the migration is done you should remove the `audit.elasticsearch.migration` property from `nuxeo.conf`, else you wil see a warning about it in the logs.

-## {{> anchor 'rebuildingtheindex'}}Rebuilding the Repository Index
+## Rebuilding the Repository Index

 If you need to reindex the whole repository, you can do this from the **Admin** > **Elasticsearch** > **Admin** tab.

 You can fine tune the indexing process using the following options:

 *   Sizing the indexing worker thread pool.
-The default size is 4, using more threads will crawl the repository faster :
+The default size is 4, using more threads will crawl the repository faster:

     ```
     elasticsearch.indexing.maxThreads=4